Summer 2019 in London

 Monday, July 22–Friday, July 26, 2019

-Students may register in any combination for Course I, Course II, and/or Course III.
+Students and attorneys may register in any combination for Course I, Course II, and/or Course III.

 The London courses are comprised of a combination of lectures, class discussion, and extensive small group break-out sessions that require hands-on practical application of topics under discussion.
 You’ll have ample time to discuss and learn the law, see, and learn the law from many other perspectives.
 Classes are in session from 9:30 am to 4:00 pm with the lunch break from 12:30 – 1:00, giving you plenty of time to travel, explore, and experience all that England has to offer.